Swim lessons

-Year-round one-on-one swim instruction in Corbin for children, adults, and families across Southeastern Kentucky, focused on water safety, confidence, and lifelong swimming skill.
+Year-round one-on-one swim instruction in Corbin for children, adults, and families across Southeastern Kentucky, focused on water safety, confidence, and lasting skill.

 Primary Demographic

-• Parents of children ages 3 and up who need one-on-one swim instruction
+• Parents seeking one-on-one swim lessons for children ages 3 and up

-• Families in Southeastern Kentucky looking for year-round swim lessons
+• Families in Southeastern Kentucky who need year-round swim instruction

-• Beginner or fearful swimmers who need a patient, individualized approach
+• Fearful, beginner, or sensory-sensitive swimmers who need individualized pacing

 • Adults learning to swim or rebuilding confidence in the water